ABC-iRobotics/dvrk_carla/README.md

 ## Setup envionment

-The solution is tested on Ubuntu 16.04 LTS with ROS Kinetic [recommended by dVRK](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Development-Environment) from October 2017, so this platform is encouraged.
+The solution is tested on ROS Kinetic.
 The building process can be performed using catkin build tools for ROS (so use `catkin build`, but you should never `catkin_make`) by the following steps.

 ### Install ROS Kinetic